pingcap/docs/op-guide/docker-deployment.md

 ---
-title: TiDB Docker Deployment
+title: Deploy TiDB Using Docker
+summary: Use Docker to manually deploy a multi-node TiDB cluster on multiple machines.
 category: operations
 ---

-# Docker Deployment
+# Deploy TiDB Using Docker

 This page shows you how to manually deploy a multi-node TiDB cluster on multiple machines using Docker.

-To learn more, see [TiDB architecture](../overview.md#tidb-architecture) and [Software and Hardware Requirements](recommendation.md).
+To learn more, see [TiDB architecture](../overview.md#tidb-architecture) and [Software and Hardware Requirements](../op-guide/recommendation.md).

 ## Preparation